tboschi/SuperHK/README.md

 Other important classes are ```physics/Oscillation``` to deal with oscillation physics (it relies on Eigen)

 The space is specified by combinations of oscillation parameters defined inside ```cards/fit.card```.
-For each point of the oscillation parameter space, a set of histograms is created and oscillated with those oscilliation parameters.
+For each point of the oscillation parameter space, a set of histograms is created and oscillated with those oscillation parameters.
 The main set available is *Asimov A*, labelled as `asim`.
-The true point is defiend by the *Point* variable: in the default space, point 49773 is Asimov A.
+The true point is defined by the *Point* variable: in the default space, point 49773 is Asimov A.

 A set of script is used to facilitate the execution of the code and extraction of results.
-In exectuing the following scripts, the structure of the folder is important.
+In executing the following scripts, the structure of the folder is important.
 We will refer to paths where input files to be fitted are created as ```global``` (data only for atmospheric sample, but configuration files for beam sample too), and as ```root``` to where the outputs of the fitted file will be.

 ## Requirements